 We have introduced a framework that provides fine-grained abstract reasoning for programs.
-Our programming language is parameterised by the choice of basic commands and our program state is parameterised by the choice of data structure that these commands manipulate.
-The reason for this parameterisation is to be able to apply our reasoning to different levels of abstraction.
+Our programming language is parametrised by the choice of basic commands and our program state is parametrised by the choice of data structure that these commands manipulate.
+The reason for this parametrisation is to be able to apply our reasoning to different levels of abstraction.